-Most women have headaches at some point but headaches in early pregnancy aren’t fun.
+Most women have headaches at some point of their lives – but the headaches in early pregnancy aren’t fun.
+For some unfortunate women, they’re wondering, why am I getting so many headaches while pregnant?!

-Headaches are among the most common complaints pregnant women have.
+Headaches are among the most common complaints pregnant women have, and they can sometimes become a daily event.

 Managing life with a headache while also experiencing other early pregnancy symptoms is a pain – literally.